seiyavw/CORKit/README.md

 #CORKit

-iOS Framework for personal use.
+iOS Framework for personal use (in alpha).
-This framework is currently in alpha.

-Caution:
 CORKit is currently under developmemnt.
 Therefore, it will be frequently modified and updated for the time being.

 ### Extensions